abdu997/prismPHP/README.md

 # PrismPHP
 PrismPHP is a framework dedicated to be a project setup solution.
-It includes a view/api router, a MySQL database switchboard, data sanitizer and validators, a PHPMailer shortcut, a dev/prod project bundler and an error log recorder.
+It includes a view/api router, a MySQL database switchboard, data sanitizers and validators, a PHPMailer shortcut, a dev/prod project bundler and an error log recorder.

 ## Requirements
 - PHP 7.2 =<